-If you encounter any issues in the Index Coverage report, use the URL inspection tool to verify them and test the URLs to better understand what should be fixed.
+If you encounter any issues in the Index Coverage (Page indexing) report, use the URL inspection tool to verify them and test the URLs to better understand what should be fixed.

-Statuses in Index Coverage report and types of issues
+Not indexed status in Index Coverage (Page indexing) report and types of issues

-It’s time to look at each of the four statuses in the report and:
+It’s time to look at the Not indexed status in the report and:

-- Discuss the specific issue types that they can show,
+- Discuss the specific issue types that it can show,

 - What causes these issues, and